lisaoude/artist-guesser/README.md

 - [ ] Add styling
 - [ ] Implement UI states
 - [ ] Put own messages on the right side of the chat
-- [ ] Randomize order of artworks
+- [x] Randomize order of artworks
 - [ ] Set up point system
 - [ ] Set up scoreboard

 </br>

 **C** - Could haves
-_These features can be added if these enough time to do so_
+_These features can be added if there's enough time to do so_
 - [ ] Give hints if the correct answer hasn't been given after a certain amount of time
 - [ ] Create rooms so multiple groups can play their own game at once